adil-hussain-84/ThreadPoolExperiment/app2/README.md

 ## Conclusion

-My takeaway from this app is that the difference in using the [ThreadPoolExecutor](https://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor) class and the [synchronized](https://docs.oracle.com/javase/tutorial/essential/concurrency/syncmeth.html) keyword for queuing tasks in an Android application is quite inconsequential in terms of execution time.
+My takeaway from this app is that the difference between using the [ThreadPoolExecutor](https://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor) class and the [synchronized](https://docs.oracle.com/javase/tutorial/essential/concurrency/syncmeth.html) keyword for queuing tasks in an Android application is quite inconsequential in terms of execution time.
 The